LinkedEarth/PyleoTutorials/README.md

 Once the notebooks are on your local machine, you can upload them to your private instance on the hub using [this tutorial](https://foundations.projectpythia.org/foundations/jupyterlab.html).

 Whichever path you choose, happy Pyleocliming, and please consider joining our user community on [Discourse](https://discourse.linked.earth).
+It is the best place to provide feedback on any of this, and make requests for new tutorials.

+## Acknowledgements
+This work was supported by NSF Grant [ICER 2126510](https://nsf.gov/awardsearch/showAward?AWD_ID=2126510&HistoricalAwards=false).